raspberrypilearning/cd-advanced-html-css-sushi/en/step_9.md

 --- challenge ---

-## Challenge: Make a photo collage
+## Challenge: make a photo collage

 + Try creating your own collage of photos like the one shown below!
 Use exact positioning together with different `z-index` values to get the overlap effect the way you want it.

 --- hints ---